Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

   - Check the case on PWA2.
 There should be 2 instances of "An Event with an Event Form you can delete" - one from PWA1, and another from PWA2.

 ### DiffType: EventForm - Tablet 1 creates a new Event Form and Tablet 2 makes some other change
-Steps:
+*Steps*

+Setup:
-- Create a new case with pwa1.
+- Create a new case with PWA1.
 Fill out "Registration for Role 1" - enter '0' for "How many participant of type Role 2 would you like to enroll in this case?", submit.
 Create a New Event of type "An Event with an event form you can delete"."
 Open that new event but *do not* click on the form "An Event Form you can delete".
 Sync.
 - In PWA2, sync.
 Enter the case you just synced.
 View the "Registration for Role 1" form.
 Sync.

+Create a divergence:
 - In PWA1, Enter the same case (don't sync yet) and enter a New Event of type "An Event with an event form you can delete".
 Complete the form in "An Event with an Event Form you can delete."

+Syncing to create the conflict:
-Sync. *This should create a conflict.* Note that Sync status displays "Conflicts detected."
+- In PWA1, sync. *This should create a conflict.* Note that Sync status displays "Conflicts detected."
 This conflict is resolved on the client and sync'd to the server.
 - Check data/issues on server.
 There should be a new issue, which should display the following:
 ```
 Merged: true